Technical deep dive

 A protosession is a collection of hits, that may form a session in the future.
 It's perfectly possible, that a collection of hits will be split into multiple sessions.
 The logic in

-After the columns machinery creates rows for specific tables, it writes it to
+After the columns machinery creates rows for specific tables, it writes them to

 warehouse.Driverimplementation.
-The types of columns are defined in columns machinery using Apache Arrow types, the drivers are resonsible for mapping them to their native types.
+The types of columns are defined in columns machinery using Apache Arrow types, the drivers are responsible for mapping them to their native types.

 The main goal of receiver package is to create a hits.Hit object from every incoming request and pass it ASAP to some persistent storage, so it won't be lost.